jkbonfield/io_lib/README.md

 We recommend building from a release tarball, which has the configure script already created for you.
-However if you wish to build from the latest code and have done a "git clone" then you will need to create the configure script yourself using autotools:
+However if you wish to build from the latest code then use "git clone -r" to clone recursively to get the htscodecs submodule (or follow up a normal "git clone" with "git submodule update --init --recursive").
+You will then need to create the configure script using autoreconf in both io_lib and htscodecs directories.
+This is easiest achieved using the supply bootstrap script.

-  autoreconf -i
+  ./bootstrap

-This program may not be on your system.
+The autotools programs may not be on your system.
 If it fails, then install autoconf, automake and libtool packages; see above for example OS-specific installation commands.